bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 6
 X>
-X> In exercise 1 of 4.1.1, you were asked to come up with a function.
+X> In exercise 3 you were asked to come up with a function.
 Try to figure out the types of this function, or if not applicable, come up with a new function and then figure out its types using the reasoning above.

 ## 4.3.
 Dependent types